mLamneck/SDDS/readme.md

 3. Adjust the time the LED is on/off when blinking.
 4. Save settings to non-volatile memory to be available again after restarting the board.

-We use the serial console to trigger/control features.
-On ESP-based boards, it's possible to use the smartphone as well.
+We will use our [SDDS-Minimal-Browser](https://github.com/mLamneck/SDDS_minimalBrowser) to trigger/control features.

 ## Coding the example
 If you'd like to have a look at the final implementation, jump to the [Testing the Example](#testing-the-example) section right away.